Anker PowerPort II PD - Dual USB-C & USB-A charger

-The Anker PowerPort II PD is a great dual port charger.
-Best for those with both USB-C Power Delivery devices and a Samsung or Quick Charge 3.0 phones.
+The Anker PowerPort II PD is a great dual-port charger.
+Best for those with both USB-C Power Delivery devices and a Samsung or Quick Charge 3.0 phone.
 It’ll fast charge most any USB-C device up to a 12-inch laptop.
-A travel friendly with a compact design and folding prongs.
+A travel-friendly with a compact design and folding prongs.
 And the USB-IF certification offers peace of mind.

 Buy if you:

 - Need to charge two devices at once

 - Want to fast charge two newer iPhones, or support a split iPhone/Samsung household